-The winner was the Hawks
+The winner was the Hawks,

-High point man for the Hawk team was Earnie Suarez with a total of 13 points and high point man for the Sun team was Belin place ribbon for high point man of Major League with 156 points for a 19.5 average per game.
+High point man for the Hawk team was Earnie Suarez with a total of 13 points and high point man for the Sun team was Belin Ramirez with 16 points.

+Belin Ramirez received first place ribbon for high point man of Major League with 156 points for a 19.5 average per game.

 Each player received a first place ribbon on the Hawks and the Suns players received a second place ribbon.